albar965/littlenavmap-manual/src/en/FOLDERS.rst

 -  ``User Airspaces``: User defined airspaces in OpenAir format.
 See :doc:`SCENERY`.
 -  ``GLOBE Elevation Data``: A place for the GLOBE data used by the flight plan elevation profile.
    Look at chapter See :ref:`cache-elevation` for installation instructions.
+-  ``Map Themes``: This directory is used to lookup additional map themes for the background map layer.
+   See :doc:`MAPTHEMES` for installation instructions.
+The path can also be set manually in options on page :ref:`cache`, section :ref:`options-mapthemes`.

 .. note::